apache/servicemix4-features/examples/cxf-jaxrs/README.txt

   #
   curl -X DELETE http://localhost:8181/cxf/crm/customerservice/customers/123

 Changing /cxf servlet alias
 ---------------------------
 By default CXF Servlet is assigned a '/cxf' alias.
 You can change it in a couple of ways

 a.
-Add org.apache.cxf.osgi.cfg to /etc directory and set the 'org.apache.cxf.servlet.context' property, for example : org.apache.cxf.servlet.context=/custom
+Add org.apache.cxf.osgi.cfg to the /etc directory and set the 'org.apache.cxf.servlet.context' property, for example:

+   org.apache.cxf.servlet.context=/custom

 b.
-Use shell config commands, for example : config:edit org.apache.cxf.osgi
+Use shell config commands, for example:

+     config:edit org.apache.cxf.osgi
      config:propset org.apache.cxf.servlet.context /super
      config:update

 B. Building the Example Bundle Yourself
 ---------------------------------------
 To install and run the example where you build the example bundle